andrebriggs/acme-company-yaml/README.md

-# README
+# acme-company-yaml

++ This is a test yaml generation repo.
+It is automated by Azure Pipelines
-The source repo is [here](https://github.com/andrebriggs/fabrikate-acme-company)
++ The source repo is [here](https://github.com/andrebriggs/fabrikate-acme-company)